cheredia19/women-at-summer-olympic-games/README.md

 - Sydney 2000: 4069 (38.2%).
 - Rio 2016: 5059 (45%).

+## Gender equity

 There have been three consecutive Games with more than 5,000 women participating in the Olympics, with the highest number in Tokyo three years ago (5,409).
 However, the recently finished Paris 2024 Olympics were the first in history to [achieve full gender equity](https://olympics.com/en/news/paris-2024-first-games-to-achieve-full-gender-parity).

+The two graphics below show the number of female athletes participating, and the rate of women respect to the total of athletes in every Olympic edition.

  <PlotlyBarChart
   data={{
     url: 'women_at_olympics.csv'
   }}
-  title="Total of women participating in every edition" xAxis="Games" yAxis="Total of women"
+  title="Female athletes participating in every edition" xAxis="Games" yAxis="Total of women"
 />